nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 asciinema: true
 ---

-Besides using the API directly or clicking through the dashboard UI you can also use the Oakestra Command Line Interface to interact with Oakestra.
+In addition to using the API directly or clicking through the dashboard UI, you can also interact with Oakestra using the Oakestra Command Line Interface.

 {{< callout context="caution" title="Requirements" icon="outline/alert-triangle">}}
 - You have a running Root Orchestrator.